Diversity-Oriented Synthesis and Rational Drug Design for Chemical Biology and Drug Discovery Research

 Research in the Tan Lab focuses on synthetic organic chemistry and its applications to current challenges in chemical biology and drug discovery.

-In the area of rational drug design, we are developing small molecule inhibitors that target adenylation enzymes, a mechanistic superfamily that is involved in a wide range of biological processes implicated in human diseases.
-We use mechanistic and structural information about individual targets of interest to design small molecule inhibitors, leveraging a natural product-based sulfonyladenosine design platform.
+In the area of rational drug design, we are developing small molecule inhibitors that target adenylation enzymes, which are involved in a wide range of biological processes implicated in numerous human diseases.
+We use mechanistic and structural information about individual targets of interest to design small molecule inhibitors.
 Among these are novel antibiotics that inhibit bacterial biosynthesis of siderophores, menaquinone, and phenolic glycolipids.
 Semisynthetic protein-based inhibitors of eukaryotic E1 activating enzymes have also revealed striking enzyme remodeling during the conjugation of ubiquitin and other ubiquitin-like modifers to target proteins.
 We leverage synergistic multidisciplinary collaborations with biologists in our Tri-Institutional Research program and at other institutions to pursue these efforts.

 Key Review Articles